Donate $$ Now

 Who manages Habitat?

-There are twelve members of the Board of Directors, representing many different professional areas and each committed to the mission of Habitat.
-A professional staff manages the daily operations of the affiliate.
+There are a Board of Directors, representing many different professional areas and each committed to the mission of Habitat.
+A professional staff manages the daily operations of the affiliate, and ReStore staff who maintain our the store and the daily operations.

 How does it work?